metamesh/metamesh.org/content/english/standalone/more.md

 ### Heinz Endowment Grant

 In May of 2018, The Heinz Endowments awarded Meta Mesh a $15,000 grant in order to survey and analyze home Internet access and a sustainable approach to public WiFi in three under-served Pittsburgh communities.
-We chose to execute our project in Hazelwood, Homewood, and the Hill District not only because as low-income neighborhoods they demonstrated need, but also because they are areas where Heinz focuses its efforts.
+We chose to execute our project in Hazelwood, Homewood, and the Hill District because they demonstrated need, and they are areas where Heinz already focuses its efforts.

 We had two general objectives for these three areas: